ovh/docs/pages/cloud/private-cloud/service-migration/guide.en-gb.md

 hidden: true
 ---

-**Last updated 18th November 2020**
+**Last updated 20th November 2020**

 ## Objective

 There are two aspects to migrating a Hosted Private Cloud service:

-- The Hosted Private Cloud context (OVHcloud), which includes the customer's side of administrating an infrastructure.
+- The Hosted Private Cloud (OVHcloud), which includes the customer's side of administrating an infrastructure.
-- The VMware context, which includes the entire VMware eco-system, on the infrastructure itself.
+- The VMware infrastructure, which includes the entire VMware eco-system.

 **This guide explains how to cover all aspects of migrating a Hosted Private Cloud service.**